pburge/simple_crud_app/README.md

 # A CRUD eCommerce application
-This simple app was created to reinforce my skillet and to also learn new things.
+This simple app was created to reinforce my skillset and to also learn new things.